dcunited001/dcunited001.github.io/_drafts/oneirontology-engineering-cultural-touchstones-for-mythos.md

 them.
 This thought reinforces their longevity within the minds that host them.
 Compression also serves as a kind of camoflauge that protects these ideas and their functioning from competing belief systems.
-Compression of these myths makes them more viral, more viable and more likely to survive knowledge extinction events.
+Light compression and obfuscation of myth makes them more viral, more viable and more likely to survive knowledge extinction events.

 So, cultures like the Norse often rely on myths during time of turmoil to preserve information in an encoded form.
 In terms of geopolitics,